35 Facebook Ad Terms To Champion Facebook Marketing in 2020

 Cost Per Thousand Impressions (CPM) – It is the average cost of displaying your ad to a thousand people.
 Like CPC, CPM is also used to determine the effectiveness of your ad campaign.

 Cost per action (CPA) – It is the average cost of a visitor acting on your Facebook ad.
-This is calculated by dividing the total ad spent by the total number of actions taken.
+This is calculated by dividing the total ad spending by the total number of actions taken.

 Cross-Sell (XS) – It is a sales technique where the customers are encouraged to purchase a product that is similar to the product they have purchased in the past or added to their shopping carts.
 You can run cross-sell campaigns through Facebook’s dynamic ads.

 Customer Lifetime Value (CLTV / LTV) – This metric gives a prediction on the total profit that can be gained from a customer in a lifetime.
-CLTV plays a crucial role in determining the amount of spend to acquire a customer.
+CLTV plays a crucial role in determining the amount of spent to acquire a customer.